tfoote/design/about.md

 **Unit**: These are the various topics covered in the course.
 We can think of the units as individual folders that contain all the material; any lesson, tutorial or challenge will belong to at least one unit.

-**Lesson**: Lessons will be where the educators present all the information and building blocks they are giving to the students - in slides, videos, notes, diagrams… etc. A topic can have multiple lessons, maybe to give students stopping points to apply the information they are receiving.
+**Lesson**: Lessons will be where the educators present all the information and building blocks they are giving to the students - in slides, videos, notes, diagrams… etc. A unit can have multiple lessons, maybe to give students stopping points to apply the information they are receiving.

 **Tutorial**: This is where students can be walked-through an application of what they are learning.
 If it’s a new programming concept for instance, it can be a series of questions that get the student to walk through an example of the material.
 (The idea here is really similar to what we think of online tutorials - these are step by step instructions and examples).